Does Multiple Myeloma Show Up in Blood Tests?

 3.5–10.5 x 109/L

 White blood cells make up the body’s immune system.
 They fight foreign substances that enter the body, including bacteria, viruses, and toxins.
-Low WBC counts can result from many types of treatment for myeloma, which can further diminish your ability to fight disease.
+Low WBC counts can result from many types of treatment for myeloma, which can further diminish your ability to fight the disease.
 Your WBC count will be followed carefully during your treatment for myeloma.

 Neutrophils